epics-base/pvaPy/documentation/streamingFramework.md

     --report-period 10 \
     --skip-initial-updates 0 \
     --consumer-id 1 \
-    **--input-mode pvas**
+    --input-mode pvas
 ```

-In the above, instead of the [*pvapy.hpc.adImageProcessor.AdImageProcessor*](../pvapy/hpc/adImageProcessor.py), a base (passthrough) processor for Area Detector images, one could have, for example, used
+In the above, instead of the [*pvapy.hpc.adImageProcessor.AdImageProcessor*](../pvapy/hpc/adImageProcessor.py) (a base (passthrough) processor for Area Detector images), one could have, for example, used
 [AD Output File Processor](../pvapy/hpc/adOutputFileProcessor.py)
 or [HDF5 AD Image Writer](../pvapy/hpc/hdf5AdImageWriter.py) for saving
 processed images.

-Note that client-based output modes will be less performant than the
-default PVAS (server) output mode.

 ## Performance Testing